Our Student Services staff embodies the college's mission: making a positive difference.

 The student government association plans activities for the students, encourages student discussion of campus concerns, presents helpful recommendations to the faculty and administration, and generally acts in an advisory capacity to the students.

 Students have the opportunity to take an active part in the student government association on each campus.
-Made up of elected representatives from each class of the college, these democratic bodies, through executive and advisory functions, are the voices of the students in helping to determine the success of the college.
+Made up of selected and elected representatives from each class of the college, these democratic bodies, through executive and advisory functions, are the voices of the students in helping to determine the success of the college.

 The membership of Student Government Association is composed of representatives of each campus.
 Each member is guaranteed all rights of membership and shall be subject to all procedures in accordance with the constitution.
 The representatives will be consist of six executive officers, the freshman class president the sophomore class president, and members-at-large.

 The student government association on each campus also exercises general supervision over other campus organizations and must approve the formation of any new group on campus.

 Living accommodations are provided on the Perkinston Campus.
 Each residence hall has its own distinctive features, along with certain standard conveniences.
 Each residence hall has coin-operated laundry facilities and student resident assistants.
 Air conditioned rooms are designed for double or triple occupancy and are provided with closet or wardrobe space, twin beds, desks, chairs, mattresses, cable access, and Internet access.
 Students must provide bed linens, pillows, towels and other small personal items such as a small wastebasket, study lamp, television, stereo, telephone, and other decorative items.
 Students are required to purchase a 5 or 7 day meal plan.
 Students should not keep valuables in their rooms.
 The resident will be requested to release and hold harmless the College from any liability for theft of any personal property from resident's room.